sri-ni/chatterang/README.md

-# Savantory - Books Microservice
+# chatterang API service
-This project is a learning exercise in building micro-services and more for the savantory project.
+This project is an API service for building a chat application.

-## Savantory project
-It is meant for those passionate about books, love reading and do it as a habit.

 ## The technology stack will include the following.
 - node JS